guilhermepo2/blog/README.md

 - [ ] Statistical Analysis on Sticker Album
 - [ ] IDE vs Text Editor
 - [ ] Get a Hobby that doesn't relate to Computer Science
+- [ ] Do things fast and iteratively

 # Games